jeremyjs/connect-js-codec/README.md

 ## TODO
 * Fix encode bug (sometimes `message`, sometimes `data`)
+* Convert to a class instead of a factory function
 * Update dependency versions to latest stable (jeremyjs forks)
   * Tag new stable version of `jeremyjs/connect-protobuf-messages` (currently depending on a branch)
 * Migrate to TypeScript and share types